A General Approach for Determining Applicability Domain of Machine Learning Models: Methods

-Both 5-fold \gls{cv} and the \gls{bloco} splitting strategies were repeated 5 times for nested \gls{cv} on most data and model combinations.
-The workflow for producing the \gls{oob} data is shown in Fig.~\ref{cv}.
-Only \gls{bnn} models had the number of repeats decreased to 3, 3, and 2 for the \gls{fluence}, \gls{friedman}, and \gls{supercond} data sets, respectively.
-The amount of RAM consumed by \gls{bnn}s for these larger data sets lead to a practical limitation on acquirable statistics. \gls{oob} data were aggregated and binned with respect to \gls{d} into $N$ bins with equal (or close to equal) number of points.
-If data could not be divided evenly (e.g., many repeated points with \gls{d}=1), then the extra points went to the bin with the highest average \gls{d}.
+Both 5-fold CV and the BLOCO splitting strategies were repeated 5 times for nested CV on most data and model combinations.
+Only BNN models had the number of repeats decreased to 3, 3, and 2 for the Fluence, Friedman, and Superconductor data sets, respectively.
+The amount of RAM consumed by BNNs for these larger data sets lead to a practical limitation on acquirable statistics.
+The workflow for producing the OOB data is shown in Fig.~\ref{cv}.
+OOB data were aggregated and binned with respect to $d$ into $N$ bins with equal (or close to equal) number of points.
+If data could not be divided evenly (e.g., many repeated points with $d$=1), then the extra points went to the bin with the highest average $d$.
 Our choice of $N=10$ gave robust results.
-The number of bins should strike a balance between being small enough for each bin to encompass a substantial number of data points for reliable statistics, yet large enough to effectively discern shifts in trends across different bins of \gls{oob} data. \gls{ermse} was calculated for all \gls{oob} data in each bin.
-We subsequently compared \gls{oz} to \gls{phi} for each bin using Eq.~\ref{misscalibration_area}, which provided \gls{earea} for each bin.
-The measure of \gls{eres} did not require binning and was measured for each individual data point.
-Note that normalization of \gls{eres} and \gls{ermse} used the \gls{mady} and \gls{sigmay}, respectively, from \gls{itb} data, not the \gls{oob} data.
-To avoid data leakage, we prevented models from learning on \gls{oob} data by incorporating information solely from \gls{itb} data during the model development phase, which may yield slightly different values for \gls{mady} and \gls{sigmay} according to the splits considered.
-Class labels were acquired, \gls{eres} versus \gls{d} plots were generated, \gls{ermse} versus \gls{d} plots were generated, \gls{earea} versus \gls{d} plots were generated, and precision and recall scores were recorded.
-Each \gls{mdom} for \gls{eres}, \gls{ermse}, and \gls{earea} were built similarly.
-Any \gls{mdom} model checks the value of \gls{mdis} and returns a corresponding \gls{hatidod} value.
+The number of bins should strike a balance between being small enough for each bin to encompass a substantial number of data points for reliable statistics, yet large enough to effectively discern shifts in trends across different bins of OOB data. $E^{RMSE/\sigma_{y}}$ was calculated for all OOB data in each bin.
+We subsequently compared $O(z)$ to $\Phi(0,1)$ for each bin using Eq.~\ref{misscalibration_area}, which provided $E^{area}$ for each bin.
+The measure of $E^{|y-\hat{y}|/MAD_{y}}$ did not require binning and was measured for each individual data point.
+Note that normalization of $E^{|y-\hat{y}|/MAD_{y}}$ and $E^{RMSE/\sigma_{y}}$ used the $MAD_y$ and $\sigma_{y}$, respectively, from ITB data, not the OOB data.
+To avoid data leakage, we prevented models from learning on OOB data by incorporating information solely from ITB data during the model development phase, which may yield slightly different values for $MAD_y$ and $\sigma_{y}$ according to the splits considered.
+Class labels were acquired, $E^{|y-\hat{y}|/MAD_{y}}$ versus $d$ plots were generated, $E^{RMSE/\sigma_{y}}$ versus $d$ plots were generated, $E^{area}$ versus $d$ plots were generated, and precision and recall scores were recorded.
+Each $M^{dom}$ for $E^{|y-\hat{y}|/MAD_{y}}$, $E^{RMSE/\sigma_{y}}$, and $E^{area}$ were built similarly.
+Any $M^{dom}$ model checks the value of $M^{dis}$ and returns a corresponding $\widehat{ID}$/$\widehat{OD}$ value.